 Why You’re Gaining Weight in Perimenopause (Even When You’re Eating Well)

-I want to start with something I hear from women constantly, usually with a note of exhaustion and frustration underneath it:
+I want to start with something I hear from women often, and there's usually a lot of frustration underneath it:

 "I haven't changed anything.
 I eat the same way I've always eaten.
 I'm exercising more than I used to.
 And I'm still gaining weight — mostly in my midsection.
 I don't understand what's happening."

 If that sounds familiar, I want you to hear this clearly: you are not imagining it.
 You are not doing something wrong.
-And it is not a willpower problem.
+And this is not a willpower problem.

-What’s happening is hormonal.
-It’s metabolic.
-And it makes complete sense once you understand the mechanism — which, for most women, no one has ever explained.
+What's happening is hormonal.
+It's metabolic.
+And it makes complete sense once you understand why — which, for most women, no one has ever explained.

 This is that explanation.